-in the second of the second of perted this to the KGB.
+in the state 1950's; was requited by the RGD on the basis of lackmanket analings.
+He was requited subsequently by Subassy Security Officer perted this to the MGB.

-orn in the USSR by the Tourist partment in May 1961; he is a guide of interpreter for tourist groups at Italian exhibitions.
-Source not named, but Tourist Department involvement.
-(1964 notes) Source not named.
-(1964) Involvement with NOSDNKG's target, ABIDIAN (see Part V:E.3.d.).
-(1962) Source not named, but Tourist Department involvement.
-(1964 notes)
+An Italian citizen orn in earlin Moscow; he was reruited in the USSR by the Tourist partment in May 1961; he is a guide nd interpreter for tourist groups and at Italian exhibitions.

+Involvement with NOSDNKG's target, ABIDIAN (see Part V:E.3.d.).
+(1962)